pexip/os-python2.7/Doc/library/resource.rst

 .. data:: RLIMIT_STACK

    The maximum size (in bytes) of the call stack for the current process.
-This only affects the stack of the main thread in a multi-threaded process.

 .. data:: RLIMIT_RSS